Cost effective food shoots without sacrificing quality? Do tell.

 If you want your audience’s eyes exploding and taste buds tinglin’, you’ve got to make the food in your video look so good you can practically taste it.
 It’s one reason why food shoots have maintained higher budgets over the years… the food can’t be visually compromised.
 With food shoots, QARP (“Quality at Reasonable Prices”) is really tough to pull off.
 Here’s how we do it.

-1. We Help Strategize to Achieve Your Goal
+1. We help Strategize to Achieve Your Marketing Goals

 We’re creatives first, but we know that you can’t have good execution without a rock-solid strategy in place.
 We’re all about collaborating to find efficiencies that improve the process and elevate the work.
 We look at food shoots as an opportunity for you to 1) entertain 2) educate 3) inspire 4) or some combination of the above.
 So if you’re trying to push a product’s key tech features, we’ll spend more time on R&D to keep production days in check.
 If content is needed across both broadcast and social, we build multiple sets and shoot simultaneously to utilize the most out of the approved food styling and props.
 If the creative idea is everything, we need to allocate more iterative time to concepting and post-production.
 Give us a backstage pass to your strategic goals and we can save you time and some coin, too.